Meaning of Food Call for Presentations 2020 (pdf version)

 This conference is intended to be dialogue driven.
 Therefore, we expect 15 minute presentations (not read papers), with the inclusion of at least 2 discussion questions to facilitate a 10 minute prompted conversation among the participants following the presentation.
 We invite submission of both individual and panel proposals connected to any of the following, though not limited to, topics:

 - Food and identity (national, regional, local, etc.), and/or status (race, class, etc.)

 - Food, the body, and/or gender

 - Food in pop culture(s)

 - Food, memory, and the stories we tell

 - Consumer vs Global culture

 - Teaching food; food and innovative pedagogies

-In addition, we welcome submission proposals for 45-minute interactive pedagogy-focused roundtable discussions or workshops to help share innovative ideas regarding teaching food-related matters.
-Roundtables or workshops can include discussions and methods related to: syllabi creation, food-related activities to enhance analysis, incorporating theory into food courses, analyzing food-related texts, harnessing students’ writing/ideas about food so that they are more critical/demonstrate deep thinking, balancing the personal and analytical with student responses to food, etc.
+In addition, we welcome submission proposals for 45-minute interactive pedagogy-focused workshops to help share innovative ideas regarding teaching food-related matters.
+Workshops can include discussions and methods related to: using food to develop students’ understanding of inequality and social justice, food-related activities to enhance analysis, incorporating theory into food courses, analyzing food-related texts, harnessing students’ writing/ideas about food so that they are more critical/demonstrate deep thinking, balancing the personal and analytical with student responses to food, syllabi creation, etc.

 Any questions?
 Contact us at email@example.com.